Manzovince/42-fillit/README.md

 ## BONUS
 - [x] Best error handler (more details on why there is an error.)
-- [ ] Optimisation
+- [x] Optimisation
-- [ ] Add colors to tetri when printing result map
+- [x] Add colors to tetri when printing result map
+- [x] Flag for debbuging (print every step in backtracking)
+- [x] Adding flags (and password for blocking more args on moulinette)